Wireless Connectivity Compared: BLE, WiFi, LoRa, Zigbee, Thread, Matter, NB-IoT

 Key advantage: Kilometers of range from a single gateway

 LoRaWAN uses unlicensed ISM bands.
-You need your own gateway (or join a public network like Helium or TTN).
-A single gateway covers 5-15km² — cost is ~$100-500.
+You'll need your own gateway, or you can join a public network like Helium or TTN.
+A single gateway covers 5-15km² and costs roughly $100-500.
+For agri sensors and asset trackers, we usually start here.

 Zigbee/Thread/Matter: The Smart Home Trio